Skip to content

 Captured environment

-When storage.capture_env = true, carrier run stores the process environment in SQLite.
+When storage.capture_env = true, carrier run and carrier shell store the process environment in SQLite.

 Inspect environment